Gull: Breeding

-Clutch size is typically three eggs, although some of the smaller gulls only lay two, and the swallow-tailed gull produces a single egg.
+Clutch size is typically three eggs, although some of the smaller gulls only lay two, and the swallow-tailed gull only produces a single egg.
 Birds synchronise their laying within colonies, with a higher level of synchronisation in larger colonies.
-The eggs of gulls are usually dark tan to brown or dark olive with dark splotches and scrawl markings, and they are well camouflaged.
+The eggs of gulls are usually dark tan to brown or dark olive with dark splotches and scrawl markings, so they are well camouflaged.
 Both sexes incubate the eggs; incubation bouts last between one and four hours during the day, and one parent incubates through the night.
 Research on various bird species, including gulls, suggests that females form pair bonds with other females to obtain alloparental care for their dependent offspring, a behaviour seen in other animal species, such as elephants, wolves, and the fathead minnow.

-Lasting between 22 and 26 days, incubation begins after the first egg is laid but is not continuous until after the second egg is laid, meaning that the first two chicks hatch at about the same time, and the third some time later.
+Incubation begins after the first egg is laid but is not continuous until after the second egg is laid, meaning that the first two chicks hatch at about the same time, and the third a day later; hatching is typically between 22 and 28 days, with little variation between species, the smallest only slightly shorter than the largest (little gull, 23–25 days; great black-backed gull, 27–28 days).
 Young chicks are brooded by their parents for about one or two weeks, and often at least one parent stays behind to guard the chicks until they fledge.
 Although the chicks are fed by both parents, early on in the rearing period the male does most of the feeding and the female most of the brooding and guarding.